• Skip to primary navigation

 How to store the leftover turkey pie?

-The leftovers would keep for up to five days when refrigerated in an airtight container.
+The leftovers would be kept for up to five days when refrigerated in an airtight container.

 Yes, you can freeze this delicious turkey pie before or after baking it.
 In both cases, thaw it overnight before baking.